 9. You will be contacted if you are selected for an interview.

 10. Accepted applicants will be notified shortly after interviews.
-Upon notice, applicants must submit $1,000 deposit within two weeks to hold his or her position.More details on the requirements are below and on the frequently asked questions (FAQ) page.
+Upon notice, applicants must submit $1,000* deposit within two weeks to hold their position.More details on the requirements are listed below and on the frequently asked questions (FAQ) page.

 Degree Requirements Prior to Admission

-A baccalaureate degree from a regionally accredited institution with a 3.2 GPA on a 4.0 scale is required for admissions.
-All required pre-requisite courses must be "B” or better with the exception of Organic Chemistry which must be "C”or better.
-Students are able to list classes they intend to complete by the end of Spring before the program begins.
+A baccalaureate degree from a regionally accredited institution with a 3.2 GPA on a 4.0 scale is required for admission.
+All required prerequisite courses must be "B” or better with the exception of Organic Chemistry which must be "C” or better.
+Students are able to list classes they intend to complete by the end of spring before the program begins.

 No grade of "B-" or "C-" will be accepted.